-As a play therapist I interact with the child during their session using play therapy skills and techniques that help children identify their feelings, develop their awareness of choice, gain self-control by attending to appropriate limits in the playroom, enhance their self-esteem, take responsibility for things they can do, and most importantly play out the emotions and experience that brought them to therapy.
+As a Registered Play Therapist Supervisor I interact with the child during their session using play therapy skills and techniques that help children identify their feelings, develop their awareness of choice, gain self-control by attending to appropriate limits in the playroom, enhance their self-esteem, take responsibility for things they can do, and most importantly play out the emotions and experience that brought them to therapy.

 Benefits of Play Therapy

 Play therapy has been shown to be an effective therapeutic approach to helping children across age, gender, populations and settings as well as most diagnostic categories (Landreth, 2002).
 Play therapy has been shown to have positive effects on children’s problems including disruptive behaviors, anxiety, trauma, multicultural issues, identified disability or medical condition, ADHD, language skills, moral reasoning, social behavior, homelessness, depression, and self-concept (Baggerly, Ray, Bratton, 2010).

 - Landreth, Garry L. (2002).
 Play Therapy: The art of the relationship (2nd ed.).
 New York: Brunner-Routledge.
 45